Pegah-Ardehkhani/Pegah-Ardehkhani/README.md

 ## About me
 First and foremost, I love writing code.
 I still remember the first time I wrote something in a programming language.
 It was almost magic, being able to get the computer to do whatever I wanted, just by typing in these funny little symbols, limited only by my own imagination and ingenuity.
-Throughout high school, I learned python through videos and any book I could find.
-I was insatiable.

 This passion is still with me through my education at Sharif University of Technology.
-So, now I'm focusing on learning more about **artificial intelligence**. there is yet more to learn, yet more problems to solve, and yet more to build.
-And for this, I am very grateful.
+So, now I'm focusing on learning more about **artificial intelligence**.
+There is yet more to learn, yet more problems to solve, and yet more to build.

 Thanks for your time and attention.